August 20, 2017

 The Court further clarified that in the application of the husband’s will, the will should not be affected by the rules of the Law of Personal Status which state that a testator may not bequeath property to an heir.
 Under this rule, which is applicable to UAE Nationals and Muslim expats, a testator may not bequeath property to any of his heirs such as a son or a daughter except with the consent of the other heirs.
 The Court reasoned that a will’s purpose is to pass property from one person to another and if these persons are not UAE nationals and they are not Muslims then the law they have chosen for themselves to govern their relationship shall apply to them.

 Non-Muslim expatriates in the UAE may choose to have the law of their country of origin as the chosen applicable law in their will as long as their heirs are also not UAE nations and not Muslim.
 If the will has a chosen applicable law and it is the law of the country of the origin of the testator, the court will respect that law and apply it except in cases where it is contrary to public policy to do so.
 As the court clarified, a different division of assets, such as equal inheritance for all children, would not be invalidated for violating public policy.

 It is critical to note that the court’s enforcement of a will in accordance with foreign law is an exception and it is subject to strict procedural steps which must be followed otherwise the court will return to the default position of applying UAE law.

-We, Legal Maxims Consultants have experience and have given various consultations to our clients from various backgrounds over the creation and registration of Will.
+We, Legal Maxims Consultants, Will Expert in Dubai, have experience and have given various consultations to our clients from various backgrounds over the creation and registration of Will.
 With our experienced lawyers, we understand the needs of such person drafting a will.
-We are aware that a will must be tailored carefully suiting to the exact requirements and must also safeguard the interests of the creator of such will.
+We are aware that a will must be tailored carefully suited to the exact requirements and must also safeguard the interests of the creator of such will.